 1. Registering As An Amazon Merchant

 You will want to activate the Professional Plan which has a small monthly service fee.
 This will allow you to list thousands of items without any product listing fee.
-The Individual Plan could be a fit if you only want to list and sell 40 items or less each month, but let’s be honest….you aren’t looking to sell on Amazon so you can only get 30-40 sales/month….so just start things right with the Professional Plan at Amazon.
+The Individual Plan could be a fit if you only want to list and sell 40 items or less each month, but let’s be honest… you aren’t looking to sell on Amazon so you can only get 30-40 sales/month.
+Start things right with the Professional Plan at Amazon.
 They often offer the first month free, so you can still test the waters with selling on Amazon while listing thousands of items and saving money vs the per product listing fee structure of the Individual Plan approach.

 2. Getting Your Product Catalog Ready For Amazon

-This is one of the easiest ways to get started selling on Amazon, you will just need an approved account with one of our suppliers to start selling their products.
+Using a dropship automation tool is one of the easiest ways to start selling on Amazon, you will just need an approved account with one of our suppliers to start selling their products.
 If you don’t have an account yet, you can use our free supplier directory to research the supplier’s product catalog and other details, then apply directly to any of those that you would like to work with.
 The approval is typically within a few business days, based on the distributor’s reseller application review process.

 When looking at Amazon sales, it can help to select a supplier that has a product range with which you are familiar.
 This will help you to better approach the pricing and address product questions from any customers.
 However, unlike some other marketplaces, you won’t need to change the titles and descriptions of your listings, so you can still be successful, even if it is a product range that you don’t have much direct experience with for online sales.